Call Us On:

 1. Court Fees: As of 2024, the court fee for filing an injunction application is typically around £500.

-2. Legal Representation: Solicitor fees can range from £1,000 to £3,000 or even more, depending on the complexity of the case.
+2. Legal Representation: Solicitor fees range from £1,000 to £3,000 or even more, depending on the case complexity.

 3. Barrister Fees: If required, these can add substantial costs, often starting from £1,500 per day.